GunSik2/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains **dropout layers** in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was **trained and validated on different data sets** to ensure that the model was not overfitting (code line 10-16).
+The used forward-driving and **backward-driving** not to overfitting on the left tern road (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an **adam optimizer**, so the learning rate was not tuned manually (model.py line 25).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road, forward-driving and backward-driving not to overfitting on the left tern road.

 For details about how I created the training data, see the next section.